ReinerNippes/nextcloud/docs/NEXTCLOUD_README.md

 - Deploys vhost with SSL, HSTS, and PHP-FPM proxy
 - On Debian: uses `sites-available/sites-enabled` pattern, removes default vhost
 - On RedHat: deploys `php.conf` and vhost in `conf.d/`
+- On openSUSE: uses `a2enmod` for module management, `apache2-event` MPM

 ### Port Variables